dolfly/pyredis/README.md

-redis-client-libary
+redis-client-library
 ===================

 redis client library in python.

-This libary needs a lot of work.
+This library needs a lot of work.
 You will find the tasks in tasks.md